 (2) case-in-chief;

-with the commission, the presiding officer will notify the parties to the proceeding if the filing does not meet the requirements of this rule, identifying the alleged defect or defects and the requirements necessary to cure the alleged defect or defects.
-The notice shall be served upon the electing utility and all other parties to the proceeding.
+the presiding officer shall notify the parties to the proceeding if the filing does not meet the requirements of this rule, identifying the alleged defect or defects and the requirements necessary to cure the alleged defect or defects.
+The notice shall be served on the electing utility and all other parties to the proceeding.

-(e) With the filing of its case-in-chief, an electing utility may request a waiver of compliance with one (1) or more, but not all, of the requirements of this rule by:
+(e) As part of its petition, an electing utility may request a waiver of compliance with one (1) or more, but not all, of the requirements of this rule by:

-(1) submitting a written request for a waiver; and
+(1) including a showing of good cause for the waiver; and

-(2) serving a copy of the request on all parties to a proceeding.
+(2) serving a copy of the request on all parties to the proceeding.

 The presiding officer shall rule on a waiver request within thirty (30) days of its filing.

-(f) The granting of a waiver hereunder shall not preclude a party from seeking the information that was the subject of the waiver through discovery or otherwise.
+(f) The granting of a waiver under this section shall not preclude a party from seeking the information that was the subject of the waiver through discovery or otherwise.

 (g) After review of the documents filed by the electing utility under IC 8-1-2-42.7 and this rule, the presiding officer or the commission may enter a finding concerning whether the: